Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Probabilistic estimates for Gibbs measures

 \subsection{Setup and main results}

-We start by recalling some notation and definitions.
+We start by recalling some notations and definitions.
 We work on a graph $G=(V,E)$ which is connected, vertex-transitive graph and has polynomial growth, defined as follows.
 For a distinguished origin $o\in V$, we write $B_k$ to denote the ball of radius $k \in \NN$ centred at $o$ with respect to the graph distance $d_G(\cdot,\cdot)$.
-We assume that there exists $d\geq 1$ (called the dimension of $G$) and $c_G,C_G>0$ such that \begin{equs} c_G k^d \leq |B_k| \leq C_G k^d, \qquad \forall k \geq 1. \end{equs}
+We assume that there exists $d\geq 1$ (called the dimension of $G$) and $c_G,C_G>0$ such that

 \begin{rem} Usually a graph is said to have (at most) polynomial growth if there are constants $d\geq 1$ and $C_G>0$ such that the upper bound $|B_k|\leq C_G k^d$ is satisfied for every $k\geq 1$.
-That one can always find $c_G, C_G$ and $d$ such that \eqref{eq: polygrowth constants} holds follows from Gromov's theorem \cite{gromov1981groups}. \end{rem} \begin{rem} It was proved in \cite{RT} (see also \cite{BD} for a relevant result) that for every vertex-transitive graph of polynomial growth there are constants $C>0$ and $\delta>0$ such that \begin{equs} \frac{|B_n\setminus B_{n-1}|}{|B_n|} \leq C n^{-\delta} \quad \text{for every } n\geq 1. \end{equs} In fact, this was proved under the weaker assumption that the graph satisfies a (uniform) doubling property, i.e.\ without the assumption of vertex-transitivity, which is easy to check in our case.
-To the best of our knowledge, it is not known whether one can take $\delta=1$ for all vertex-transitive graphs of polynomial growth. \end{rem} \begin{rem} The complications in generalising the results of \cite{LP76, R70} to the context of vertex-transitive graphs of polynomial growth arise from the fact that it is not known whether one can take $\delta=1$ in the remark above.
+That one can always find $c_G, C_G$ and $d$ such that \eqref{eq: polygrowth constants} holds follows from Gromov's theorem \textup{\cite{gromov1981groups}}. \end{rem} \begin{rem} It was proved in \textup{\cite{RT}} (see also \textup{\cite{BD}} for a relevant result) that for every vertex-transitive graph of polynomial growth there are constants $C>0$ and $\delta>0$ such that $|B_n\setminus B_{n-1}|\leq C n^{-\delta} |B_n| \leq C n^{-\delta}$ for every $n\geq 1$.
+In fact, this was proved under the weaker assumption that the graph satisfies a (uniform) doubling property, i.e.\ without the assumption of vertex-transitivity, which is easy to check in our case.
+To the best of our knowledge, it is not known whether one can take $\delta=1$ for all vertex-transitive graphs of polynomial growth. \end{rem} \begin{rem} The complications in generalising the results of \textup{\cite{LP76, R70}} to the context of vertex-transitive graphs of polynomial growth arise from the fact that it is not known whether one can take $\delta=1$ in the remark above.
 The results of the aforementioned articles apply to a much more general class of unbounded spin systems, which includes in particular the case $g=0$ for some $a$ chosen appropriately, and generalising our results to the whole class of unbounded spin systems considered there without a good understanding of the underlying graph structure seems rather complicated.
 The fact that we have a quartic term in our single site measure, i.e.\ that $g>0$, plays an important role in our analysis. \end{rem}